softwaremill/macwire/README.md

 Multiple modules can be combined using inheritance; values from the inherited modules are also used for wiring.

-MacWire can be in many cases a replacement for DI containers, offering greater control on when and how classes are instantiated, and using only language (Scala) mechanisms.
+MacWire can be in many cases a replacement for DI containers, offering greater control on when and how classes are instantiated, typesafety and using only language (Scala) mechanisms.

 Example usage: